Skip to Content

 Stefan posing at Patong gay beach in Phuket

 Phuket is the largest and most famous of Thailand's many islands.
 It also has the largest gay scene outside of Bangkok, largely based in Patong.
-The Paradise Complex is made up of a few pedestrianized roads full of gay hangouts like ZAG club.
+The Paradise Complex is made up of a few pedestrianized roads full of gay hangouts like ZAG.
 A few blocks away is the Patong gay beach where all the hot speedo-clad guys hang out during the daytime.
 We love the gay scene of Phuket because every evening in the Paradise Complex there's an outdoor show by the pretty GoGo boy dancers.
 Read more about it in our detailed gay guide to Phuket.

 PATTAYA: the raunchy gay scene of Thailand